-The Cert III ECE (or equivalent older qualifications) is the minimum standard to work in many types of child care services in Australia.
+The Cert III Early Childhood Education and Care (or equivalent older qualifications) is the minimum standard to work in many types of child care services in Australia.

 The current regulations state that:

-- • To work with children from birth to preschool age (0-5 years) in centre-based child care services you must have, or be actively working towards, at least an approved certificate III level education and care qualification like the Certificate III in Early Childhood Education and Care.
+- To work with children from birth to preschool age (0-5 years) in centre-based child care services you must have or be actively working towards, at least an approved certificate III level education and care qualification like the Certificate III in Early Childhood Education and Care.

 In other words, you need to complete or take up this course to be qualified to work as an early childhood educator in the most common types of child care services in Australia.
-With this qualification you can typically apply for positions like:
+With this qualification, you can typically apply for positions like:

-- • Child Care Assistant
+- Child Care Assistant

-- • Child Care Educator
+- Child Care Educator

-- • Family Day Care Educator
+- Family Day Care Educator

-- • Mobile Child Care Assistant
+- Mobile Child Care Assistant

-2. When can I start my vocational placement?
+2. When Can I Start my Vocational Placement?

 You’ll be expected to carry out the typical duties of a child care worker during your placement so it’s ideal to have a solid foundation of knowledge to guide you.

-3. Why is child care full of acronyms and abbreviations?
+3. Why is Child Care Full of Acronyms and Abbreviations?

 Don’t worry if you feel a bit confused by all the letters and abbreviations because you’re likely to pick up their meanings while you study.
 You won’t need to memorize everything right away, but you’ll have to be familiar with the major ones.
 These include:

-- • ACECQA – Australian Children’s Education & Care Quality Authority
+- ACECQA – Australian Children’s Education & Care Quality Authority

-- • NQF – National Quality Framework
+- NQF – National Quality Framework

-- • NQS – National Quality Standards
+- NQS – National Quality Standards

-- • EYLF – Early Years Learning Framework
+- EYLF – Early Years Learning Framework

-- • FSAC – Framework for School Aged Children
+- FSAC – Framework for School-Aged Children

-Yes, as an educator there are language, literacy and numeracy (LLN) requirements you have to meet for the CHC30113.
+Yes, as an educator there are language, literacy, and numeracy (LLN) requirements you have to meet for the CHC30113.
 After all, you’ll be spending a lot of time teaching and communicating with other people once you complete the course.

 You need a minimum English proficiency equivalent to a Year 10 level to become a qualified educator.
 If you are unsure of your English proficiency level, you will complete an LLN evaluation after you enrol to assess your English skills.

-5. Who are the regulators for child care?
+5. Who are the Regulators for Child Care?

 The Australian Children’s Education & Care Quality Authority (ACECQA) is the major regulatory body for the Australian early childhood education sector.
 It is made up of representatives from each state and territory.

 Each state and territory also has its own regulator.
-For example, for Queensland it is the Office for Early Childhood Education and Care while Victoria has the Department of Education and Training.
+For example, for Queensland, it is the Office for Early Childhood Education and Care while Victoria has the Department of Education and Training.

 Child care in Australia is about much more than playing with children.
-As an Early Childhood Educator you will be responsible for providing a protective, nurturing environment that helps children learn and develop to their full potential.
+As an Early Childhood Educator, you will be responsible for providing a protective, nurturing environment that helps children learn and develop to their full potential.

 The skills you’ll learn in this course focus on how to develop positive relationships with children, support their holistic development, participate in ensuring workplace safety and even deliver emergency first aid.